riturajrawat/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Function declaration versus Arrow function

-It Will be covered in other section.
+It Will be covered in another section.

-🌕 You are a rising star, now you knew function .
-Now, you are super charged with the power of functions.
-You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
+🌕 You are a rising star, now you knew function.
+Now, you are supercharged with the power of functions.
+You have just completed day 7 challenges and you are 7 steps ahead on your way to greatness.
 Now do some exercises for your brain and for your muscle.